FPSO Noble Seillean: History

-The vessel was originally designed for a generic North Sea field well, although it was later assigned the Cyrus oilfield on Block 16/28 in the UK sector of the North Sea.
-Later she served on the Donan field.
-Seillean was sold by BP in 1993 to Reading & Bates.
-Brazilian oil company Petrobras signed a four-year charter for Seillean to develop the Roncador field.
-Seillean was upgraded and arrived in Brazil in December 1998.
+Seillean was initial deployed in April 1990 to the Cyrus oilfield on Block 16/28 in the UK sector of the North Sea.
+Her second deployment in April 1992 served the Donan field, in 1993 BP divested of Seillean to Falcon Reading & Bates who continued the contract till well depletion in 1996.

+Brazilian oil company Petrobras signed a four-year charter for Seillean to assess the potential of the Roncador field.
+Seillean was upgraded to an FPSO by fitting an offloading system, and arrived in Brazil in December 1998.

 After acquisition of Reading & Bates by Transocean, the vessel was acquired by Frontier Drilling in 2002.
 She was moved to Jubarte field.
 In February 2006, the vessel started to operate in the Petrobras-operated Golfinho Field in the Espirito Santo Basin off Brazil.
 In 2007, Seillean was moved to Pipa 2 oilfield.

-In June 2010, Seillean was contracted for oil collection and processing at the Macondo Prospect to deal with the Deepwater Horizon oil spill.
+In April 2010 following the Deepwater Horizon oil spill at the Macondo Prospect, Noble Corporation contracted Seillean.
+After demobilising from Brazil, she arrived at Macondo by June 2010 to perform oil collection and processing from the relief wells.

-With the purchase of Frontier Drilling in 2010, Seillean was acquired by Noble Corporation.
-She was renamed Noble Seillean and her flag was changed from Panama to Liberia.
+On 28th June 2010 Noble initiated a merger with Frontier Drilling, acquiringSeillean, in December 2010 she was renamed Noble Seillean and her registration flag was changed from Panama to Liberia.

 Seillean was sent for scrapping to Alang, India, on 26 September 2015.

 Description

-FPSO Seallean was a dynamically positioned monohull floating production, storage and offloading vessel.
+FPSO Seillean was a dynamically positioned monohull floating production, storage and offloading vessel.
 She was classed by Lloyd's Register of Shipping as a 100A1 Oil Processing Tanker.
 Seallean was equipped with a flare, two cargo-handling cranes, a process plant inside the hull, a completion tower, and crew accommodation.
 The vessel had a displacement of 79,600 tonnes, the capacity to process up to 20000 oilbbl/d, and to store up to 306000 oilbbl of oil.
 Ship's length was 249.7 m, breadth was 37 m, and depth was 20.5 m.
 She could operate at the water depth of 2000 m.
 The vessel was equipped with a helideck of 29 by 27.5 m.

 Seillean was powered by a hybrid system of three Ruston gas turbine of 3.3 MW each, and three MAN diesel driven generators 4.2 MW each.
 These were operated such that when fuel gas was available from production operations, the gas turbine generators generate electrical power.
 When fuel gas was unavailable, the diesel driven generators provided the power, supplemented by the gas turbine driven generators operating on diesel oil.

 Seillean had the following production facilities: